nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * IS_VIP should either be `true` or `false`, corresponding to whether you intend to mark the target as a VIP or remove such a mark.

 Examples:
-* `list` followed by `vip 2 v/true` marks the 2nd person in the address book as a VIP.
+* `list` followed by `vip 2 true` marks the 2nd person in the address book as a VIP.
-* `find Betsy` followed by `vip 1 v/false` removes VIP status from the 1st person in the results of the `find` command.
+* `find Betsy` followed by `vip 1 false` removes VIP status from the 1st person in the results of the `find` command.

 ### Archiving data files `[coming in v2.0]`